Chetchita641/Knight-Isolation/README.md

 Built with Udacity, this game playing agent uses contraint propagation and scoring mechanisms to strategize and win a game called Knight's Isolation.
+My main contributions were in game_agent.py.

 The following is from Udacity's project prompt.
 # Build a Game-playing Agent